darkrenaissance/darkfi/doc/src/arch/tx_lifetime.md

 6. `M` validates $tx$ state transition
 7. $tx$ enters `M` `mempool`
 8. `M` validates all transactions in its `mempool` in sequence
-9. `M` proposes a block finalization containing $tx$
+9. `M` proposes a block confirmation containing $tx$
 10. `M` writes the state transition update of $tx$ to their chain
 11. `M` removes $tx$ from their `mempool`
-12. `M` broadcasts the finalized proposal
+12. `M` broadcasts the confirmed proposal
 13. `S` receives the proposal and validates transactions
 14. `S` writes the state updates to their chain
 15. `S` removes $tx$ from their `mempool`

-## Real-world simulation with non-instant finality
+## Real-world simulation with non-instant confirmation

-The lifetime of a transaction $tx$ that passes verification and whose state transition is pending to be applied on top of the finalized (canonical)
+The lifetime of a transaction $tx$ that passes verification and whose state transition is pending to be applied on top of the canonical (confirmed)
 chain:

 1. User creates a transaction $tx$